What is a 'Cognitive Event Horizon'?

 stumbled across this page through some internet equivalent of Brownian motion, welcome.

-I continue to nurse my DIY audio jones and am very interested in collaborations on projects, great music, discussions, and local audio shenanigans.
+I continue to nurse my DIY audio jones and am interested in collaborations on projects, great music, good beer, discussions, and local audio shenanigans.

 You can contact me at .